Queensland Treasury Corporation (QTC) is committed to ensuring the efficient and fair resolution of complaints.

 - as a learning organisation, develop and continuously improve its services.

 A complaint is any expression of dissatisfaction with a product or service or action offered or provided by QTC or the conduct of QTC, which may for instance involve an alleged error, fault or omission on the part of QTC.

 QTC recognises and acknowledges that the principles of fairness must be followed in all aspects of complaint handling.

 QTC records all complaints received by it and at appropriate intervals evaluates the information contained in that record to determine the causes of complaints and whether remedial action is warranted.

 You may make a complaint to QTC’s Compliance Officer:

 A complaint may be made orally or in writing.
 QTC may request that an oral complaint be provided in writing.
 QTC may also request further details of the complaint.

-QTC will give you reasons for determination of the complaint.
+QTC will provide you with the outcome of the assessment of your complaint.